ajn96/iSensor-SPI-Buffer/REGISTER_DEFINITION.md

 This register is a 32-bit microsecond timestamp which starts counting up as soon as the iSensor-SPI-Buffer firmware finishes initialization.

-When a PPS input is enabled using the command register PPS_ENABLE, and a PPS pin is assigned in DIO_INPUT_CONFIG, this timestamp will reset to 0 every time a PPS pulse is recieved.
+When a PPS input is enabled using the command register PPS_ENABLE, and a PPS pin is assigned in DIO_INPUT_CONFIG, this timestamp will reset to 0 every time a PPS pulse is received.
 This PPS functionality allows the iSensor-SPI-Buffer firmware to track the "wall" time with microsecond accuracy.
 Since the microsecond timestamp is reset every second, any error accumulation (due to 20ppm crystal) should be minimal.

 **FW_DAY_MONTH**